Art-of-WiFi/UniFi-API-client/README.md

 The class currently supports the following functions/methods to GET/POST/PUT/DELETE data through the UniFi Controller API.
-Please refer to the comments in the source code for more details on the functions/methods and their respective parameters.
+Please refer to the comments in the source code for more details on each of the functions/methods and their respective parameters.

 - login()
 - logout()